 We were to select two sides and we opted for Baked Beans and Fox-a-ronia which is a Brunswick Stew Mac & Cheese.
 The Baked Beans were smokey.
 The Brunswick Stew Mac & Cheese was unique; tomato’ish and cheesy.

 Our choice of meat for the platter include Beef Brisket which was quite tender.
-More on following page.
-Click here to continue reading
+Continue reading

 Lorna and I met up for lunch on a Tuesday.
 It was supposed to be a kitchen day but the Richmond Community Kitchen at the Gilmore Park Church is filled with new comers with less experience.
 So, Minoo is repeating some old recipes which I had blogged before.
 So, Lorna and I went out for dining experience instead.
 We missed the community kitchen.